suiyangsun/PRS_XGBoost_pipeline/README.md

 | `-f` | Regression formula (required) |
 | `-t` | Output column name for residuals (required) |

+Residualization is performed using linear regression with an intercept term.
 ---

 ### 2.3.
 Normalize PRS